-- 3.2 Each bank must have policies and procedures that clearly describe the major elements of the Operational Risk Management framework including identifying, assessing, monitoring and controlling / mitigating operational risk. - 3.3 Operational Risk Management policies, processes, and procedures should be documented and communicated to appropriate staff.
-The policies and procedures should outline all aspects of the institution's Operational Risk Management framework, including: - - The roles and responsibilities of the independent bank-wide Operational Risk Management function and line of business management. - A definition for operational risk, including the loss event types that will be monitored. - The capture and use of internal and external operational risk loss data including data potential events (including the use of Scenario analysis).
+3.2 Each bank must have policies and procedures that clearly describe the major elements of the Operational Risk Management framework including identifying, assessing, monitoring and controlling / mitigating operational risk.

+3.3 Operational Risk Management policies, processes, and procedures should be documented and communicated to appropriate staff i.e., the personnel at all levels in units that incur material operational risks.
+The policies and procedures should outline all aspects of the institution's Operational Risk Management framework, including: -

+- The roles and responsibilities of the independent bank-wide Operational Risk Management function and line of business management. - A definition for operational risk, including the loss event types that will be monitored.

-- The development and incorporation of business environment and internal control factor assessments into the operational risk framework. - A description of the internally derived analytical framework that quantifies the operational risk exposure of the institution. - A discussion of qualitative factors and risk mitigants and how they are incorporated into the operational risk framework. - A discussion of the testing and verification processes and procedures. - A discussion of other factors that affect the measurement of operational risk. - Provisions for the review and approval of significant policy and procedural exceptions. - Operational risk Limits, breach of limits and reporting levels. - Regular reporting of critical risk issues facing the banks and its control/mitigations to senior management and Board. - Top-level reviews of the bank's progress towards the stated objectives. - Checking for compliance with management controls. - Provisions for review, treatment and resolution of non-compliance issues. - A system of documented approvals and authorisations to ensure accountability at an appropriate level of management. - Define the risk tolerance level for the bank and break it down to appropriate limits, and - Indicate the process to be adopted for immediate corrective action. - 3.4 Given the vast advantages associated with effective Operational Risk Management, it is imperative that the strategic approach of the risk management function should be oriented towards: - An emphasis on minimising and eventually eliminating losses and customer dissatisfaction due to failures in processes. - Focus on flaws in products and their design that can expose the institution to losses due to fraud etc.
+- The capture and use of internal and external operational risk loss data including data potential events (including the use of Scenario analysis). - The development and incorporation of business environment and internal control factor assessments into the operational risk framework. - A description of the internally derived analytical framework that quantifies the operational risk exposure of the institution. - A discussion of qualitative factors and risk mitigants and how they are incorporated into the operational risk framework. - A discussion of the testing and verification processes and procedures. - A discussion of other factors that affect the measurement of operational risk. - Provisions for the review and approval of significant policy and procedural exceptions. - Regular reporting of critical risk issues facing the banks and its control/mitigations to senior management and Board. - Top-level reviews of the bank's progress towards the stated objectives. - Checking for compliance with management controls. - Provisions for review, treatment and resolution of non-compliance issues. - A system of documented approvals and authorisations to ensure accountability at an appropriate level of management. - Define the risk tolerance level for the bank, break it down to appropriate sublimits and prescribe reporting levels and breach of limits. - Indicate the process to be adopted for immediate corrective action.

+3.4 Given the vast advantages associated with effective Operational Risk Management, it is imperative that the strategic approach of the risk management function should be oriented towards:

+- An emphasis on minimising and eventually eliminating losses and customer dissatisfaction due to failures in processes. - Focus on flaws in products and their design that can expose the institution to losses due to fraud etc.

-- Align business structures and incentive systems to minimize conflicts between employees and the institution. - Analyze the impact of failures in technology / systems and develop mitigants to minimize the impact. - Develop plans for external shocks that can adversely impact the continuity in the institution's operations. - 3.5 The institution can decide upon the mitigants for minimizing operational risks rationally, by looking at the costs of putting in mitigants as against the benefit of reducing the operational losses.
+- Align business structures and incentive systems to minimize conflicts between employees and the institution. - Analyze the impact of failures in technology / systems and develop mitigants to minimize the impact. - Develop plans for external shocks that can adversely impact the continuity in the institution's operations.

+3.5 The institution can decide upon the mitigants for minimizing operational risks rationally, by looking at the costs of putting in mitigants as against the benefit of reducing the operational losses.